Emil Julius Epple: Final years

-During the Second World War, the Zandvoort villa of Epple’s in-laws was razed to the ground by the occupying Nazis to make room for Atlantikwall-bunkers and Flak.
+During the Second World War, the Zandvoort villa of Epple's in-laws was razed to the ground by the occupying Nazis to make room for Atlantikwall-bunkers and Flak.
 Emil Epple and his family moved to The Hague.
-After the war, the Epples were compensated for this loss and were allowed to built a new villa, this time in the Limburg village of Geulle, in the southern part of the Netherlands.
+After the war, the Epples were compensated for this loss and were allowed to build a new villa, this time in the Limburg village of Geulle, in the southern part of the Netherlands.
 They called it "Beeldenhof" (Statue Garden).
 Emil did not live to see its completion; he died in The Hague on 25 February 1948.
 A drawing and death mask were made by his friend Chris de Moor.

 Work and style

 Emil Epple was anything but an uncritical epigone of the famous sculptors of his age, such as Auguste Rodin and Adolf von Hildebrand or, later, the French sculptor Aristide Maillol, who would greatly influence German sculpture in the first half of the 20th century.
 He soon managed to come out of their shadows and find his own way.
 He developed a highly personal style that many art critics and art lovers would quickly recognize and appreciate.